Urban Farm and Kitchen

 Instructions

-• Garnish with chopped parsley.
+• Serve.
+Garnish with chopped parsley.
 Serve chicken thighs with rice, potatoes or your favorite sides.
+See note below for serving ideas.

 Notes